rafaelgavabarreto/RsTraders/README.md

 # RsTraders

-The RsTraders website was built with the intention of being a learning tool in cryptocurrency investment.
-The project build the blockchain to store the transactions inside.
-If you want more information or just chat contact me.
-Enjoy! :)
+RsTraders is as an educational tool for individuals interested in exploring or investing in cryptocurrency.
+User transactions are stored in the simulated blockchain (designed specifically for this project).
+Blockchain is run locally on the server.
+Built the blockchain in JavaScript to mine transactions and stored blocks as flat file.
+Stack used to develop the app: React, Material UI, Chartjs, Nodejs, Express, Knex and postgreSQL.
+If you have any questions, you can contact me directly!

 ## Getting Started